Paula Hutchings - Reg MBACP Counsellor, MA, BA, Adv Dip Couns

 - NLP practitioner certificate (Sue Knight Ltd)

-- Training in Solutions Focus, Compassionate Focused Therapy and CBT
+- Training in Couples Counselling, Solutions Focus and Compassionate Focused Therapy

 Areas of counselling I deal with